How To Feed A Loon

 Notes

 We use jarred roasted red bell pepper for this sauce.
 However, you can roast your own.
-Simply hold the pepper over a gas flame, or place it under the broil, and cook, turning frequently, until dark and charred all over.
+Simply hold the pepper over a gas flame, or place it under the broiler, and cook, turning frequently, until dark and charred all over.
 Place in a bowl and cover with plastic wrap for 15 minutes.
 Once cool enough to handle, use your fingers to pull the skin from the pepper.
-Use a knife to remove the stem and open up the pepper and remove the seeds.
+Use a knife to remove the stem and open up the pepper, and remove the seeds.

 Fire-roasted tomatoes are our favorite, but plain diced tomatoes will work just fine.

-The sauce will keep covered in the fridge for up 7 to 10 days and freezes nicely for up to 2 months.
+The sauce will keep covered in the fridge for 7 to 10 days and freezes nicely for up to 2 months.

 Nutrition